Paris-Manhattan: Release

 Paris-Manhattan premiered at the Alliance Française French Film Festival in Australia on 2 April 2012.
 The film was released in France on 18 July 2012 and in Germany on 4 October 2012.

 Reception

 Paris-Manhattan received mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 41% based on 22 reviews, with an average rating of 5.2/10.
 Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

 Boyd van Hoeij of Variety noted its similarity to Woody Allen's own 1972 film Play It Again, Sam, stating that "This update-cum-ripoff might be aiming for witty and romantic, but it's mostly a hollow, rambling effort leavened with some stargazing".
+Jeannette Catsoulis of The New York Times was similarly critical, describing the film's use of the protagonist's obsession with Allen as "an excuse to pilfer words and ideas far beyond its ability to synthesize them."